riddlecookie/riddlecookie.github.io/quotes.md

 title: Quotes
 ---

-Here I will paste quotes, that really resonated with me ;)
+Here I will paste quotes, that really resonated with me.